Code-Screen/Code-Screen.github.io/docs/concepts.md

 ### Automated test-suite scoring
 CodeScreen supports <strong>automated test-suite scoring</strong> in all of our supported backend languages.

-CodeScreen test cases are implemented in code using testing libraries (such as <strong>JUnit</strong>, <strong>XUnit</strong>, etc.), it opens up an abundance of possibilities of what you can test for in a candidate's solution. </br> </br>Object equality, integer comparison (less than, greater than, etc.), proper exception handling, the sort order of lists, etc. are all now possible. </br></br>This allows you to test a candidate's solution in the same way your developers would test code in a real-world working environment.
+CodeScreen test cases are implemented in code using testing libraries (such as <strong>JUnit</strong>, <strong>XUnit</strong>, etc.), which opens up an abundance of possibilities of what you can test for in a candidate's solution. </br> </br>Object equality, integer comparison (less than, greater than, etc.), proper exception handling, the sort order of lists, etc., are all now possible. </br></br>This allows you to test a candidate's solution in the same way your developers would test code in a real-world working environment.

 <p>

 CodeScreen also supports a concept that we have named <strong>Hidden Tests</strong>.
-These are test cases that are not visible to the candidate but are run against the candidate's solution when we process their code and generate the final report.
+These are unit test cases that are not visible to the candidate but are run against the candidate's solution when we process their code and generate the final report.
+Read [here](hiddenTests.md) for more details.

 <p>
 <p>